 LSPCCC staff working in the program with a minimum of one year full time experience in the Centre, and training in the Abecedarian Approach, were eligible.
 A total of 10 staff participated in the study.

-An interpretive phenomenological approach was used which is used to explore and understand individuals’ personal perceptions of their experience and in this case, parents’ experience with having children enrolled in LSPCCC and for staff, their experiences of implementing the Abecedarian Approach at the Centre.
+An interpretive phenomenological approach was used to explore and understand individuals’ personal perceptions of their experience and in this case, parents’ experience with having children enrolled in LSPCCC and for staff, their experiences of implementing the Abecedarian Approach at the Centre

 All participants of the study were also invited to participate in a subsequent video-recorded interview for knowledge mobilization purposes.
 Four parents and seven staff participated in the video interviews.